 If your building’s width is greater than 30’, your rafters will need to support a much larger load.
 As a result, your rafters or laminated veneer lumber beams (LVLs) will be longer, larger, and heavier, and therefore, more expensive.
 There are light LVLs that are still strong enough to hold large roof loads, but they come at a greater cost too.

 Your rafters will need to span longer distances the wider your building is, especially if the roof is clearspan, meaning it has no interior supporting poles.
 Single slope buildings require rafters to carry the entire roof load without the extra support from webbing that trusses would have, but this won’t be an issue if the width is less than 30’.
 If you go up to or beyond 36’, however, you’ll need to add interior posts to your design to support the roof, which may interfere with your building’s intended purpose.

-If you are using your single slope building for a loafing shed and wish to build stalls using the poles, width may not be a deciding factor.
-Poles can often easily be hidden in walls between rooms of houses or commercial buildings.
-Perhaps there is an “open” sidewall with the open bays providing natural separations for storing tractors, boats and lawnmowers or other yard equipment.
+If you’re using your single slope building for a loafing shed and want to build stalls with the poles, width may not be a deciding factor.
+You can easily hide poles in the walls between rooms.
+You may also have a sidewall with open bays that create separate spaces to store boats, tractors, lawnmowers, or other equipment.